-- 1.1. "approved" means either signed in writing or approved electronically by secured means. - 1.2. "authorised officer" means an Officer who has had authorisation delegated to them by the S151 Officer, Chief Executive or Head of ServiceDirector - 1.3. "the budget" includes the allocation of financial resources to services and projects - 1.4. "budget holder" means the relevant Head of Service Director, Chief Executive or other Officer authorised by such Head of Service Director to manage a budget - 1.5.
-The 'Capital Budget' is the money available for the Council to spend on improving its assets or other projects that meet the definition of capital - 1.6.
+- 1.1. "approved" means either signed in writing or approved electronically by secured means. - 1.2. "authorised officer" means an Officer who has had authorisation delegated to them by the S151 Officer, Chief Executive or Head of Service - 1.3. "the budget" includes the allocation of financial resources to services and projects - 1.4. "budget holder" means the relevant Head of Service, Chief Executive or other Officer authorised by such Head of Service to manage a budget - 1.5.
+The 'Capital Budget' is the money available for the Council to spend on improving its assets - 1.6.
 "Committee" means an ordinary committee of the Council - 1.7.
 "Council" means Hart District Council - 1.8.
-The 'General Fund' includes all income and expenditure incurred in the day to day running of the Council. - The 'Leadership TeamSenior Leadership Team' includes Chief Executives, Heads of Service Directors and Service Managers. - 1.10.
-"Head of Service Director" means those officers so described in the Council's Constitution - 1.11.
-"Portfolio Holder" means an individual member of the Cabinet with delegated responsibility for a portfolio of services. - 1.12. 'relevant Head of Service Director' means the Head of Service Director to whom authority to act has been given by the Council, the Cabinet, a Committee or Sub-Committee whether by express resolution or under the Scheme of Delegation to Officers. - 1.13.
-'S151 Officer' (alternatively known as the Chief Financial Officer or Head of Corporate Services Director of Corporate Services) means a suitably qualified officer appointed under section 151 of the Local Government Act 1972 to administer the Council's financial affairs.

-Hereafter referred to as Head of Corporate Services Director of Corporate Services.
+The 'General Fund' includes all income and expenditure incurred in the day to day running of the Council. - 1.9.
+The 'Leadership Team' includes Chief Executives, Heads of Service and Service Managers. - 1.10.
+"Head of Service" means those officers so described in the Council's Constitution - 1.11.
+"Portfolio Holder" means an individual member of the Cabinet with delegated responsibility for a portfolio of services. - 1.12. 'relevant Head of Service' means the Head of Service to whom authority to act has been given by the Council, the Cabinet, a Committee or Sub-Committee whether by express resolution or under the Scheme of Delegation to Officers. - 1.13.
+'S151 Officer' (alternatively known as the Chief Financial Officer or Head of Corporate Services) means a suitably qualified officer appointed under section 151 of the Local Government Act 1972 to administer the Council's financial affairs.
+Hereafter referred to as Head of Corporate Services. - 1.14.

-1.14.
 'The Statement of Accounts' summarises the Council's financial performance during each year end and shows its overall financial performance at the end of that period.